 Recently, I was asked by a college ministry to write about my one biggest mistake.
-I’ve been racking my brain to try and narrow it down to JUST one.
+I’ve been racking my brain trying to narrow it down to only one.
 I mean, let’s be honest, I’ve made a lot of them.

-So, I did.
+So, that's exactly what I did.

 That embarrassment led to panic when I found out I was pregnant with my ex-husband’s child.
 Since I couldn’t stand him and I didn’t want anything to do with him, I decided to have another abortion.
 By this point, I had already been immersed in the Planned Parenthood abortion culture.
 That second abortion only deepened my resolve for the “right to choose.”
 That deepened resolve led me to quickly rise through the ranks of our country’s largest abortion provider, Planned Parenthood.

-But, let’s just go there for a sec.
+But, let’s just go there for a second.
 What if I had protected my body, my mind, and my heart from immodesty?

 Who knows?
 Maybe it wouldn’t have mattered.
 My guess, is if I would have respected myself more, if I had valued my sexuality, I wouldn’t have become entangled in those situations in the first place.

 This isn’t just a lesson for women, either.
 You aren’t getting off the hook here, guys.
-Women dress and behave like they do primarily because that's what they think YOU want.
+Women dress and behave they way they do primarily because they think that's what YOU want.
 Show them that you want something different.
-Show them that you want a woman who is virtuous, who strives for modesty, who lives to please God over any man.
+Show them that you want a virtuous woman, who strives for modesty, who lives to please God over any man.